tmfarrell/tmfarrell.github.io/_posts/2026-02-24-product_principles.md

 Don't forget about speed!

-Speed will help you compensate for any imperfection in the steps above, so don't get wrapped up in the details.
+Speed will help you compensate for any imperfection at any given step, so don't get wrapped up in the details.

-Speed is possibly the only path to winning in today's AI-powered/ accelerated world.
+Speed is now also possibly the only path to winning in today's AI-powered/ accelerated world.

 ---